Classical and quantum speed limits: Introduction

 \section{Introduction}

 There exist two seminal results concerning the bounds on the speed of quantum evolution and related ability to distinguish quantum states connected via time evolution.
 The first one, due to Mandelstam and Tamm, is expressed in terms of energy dispersion of initial state \cite{Mandel}.
-Quite unexpectably, Margolus and Levitin \cite{Margolus} established an independent bound based on expectation value of excitation energy.
+Quite unexpectably, Margolus and Levitin \cite{Margolus} established an independent bound based on the expectation value of excitation energy.
 Unifying both results one obtains the following constraint on orthogonalization time \cite{Levitin}

 with $E_0$ being the ground state energy while $\Delta E$ is the energy dispersion.
-This result has been further analyzed, extended in various directions and applied in different context in numerous papers \cite{Fleming, Bhatta, Anandan, Vaidman,Uhlmann, Pfeifer, Lloyd, Giovannetti,Kosinski, Zielinski,Caneva, Campo,Demkowicz,Taddei, Campo1,Deffner,Poggi,Zhang, Marvian,Mondal,Marivan1,Campbell, Campo2,Deffner1,Defner2}.
+This result has been further analyzed, extended in various directions and applied in different context in numerous papers \cite{Fleming, Wootters, Bhatta, Anandan, Vaidman,Uhlmann, Pfeifer, Lloyd, Giovannetti,Kosinski, Zielinski,Caneva, Mostaf,Jones, Campo,Demkowicz,Taddei, Campo1,Deffner,Poggi,Uzdin,Xu1,Zhang,Sun,Wu1, Marvian,Mondal,Uzdin1,Marivan1,Pires,Campbell, Campo2,Deffner1,Defner2,Cianciaruso, Cai,Campaioli,Ito, Campaioli1, Teittinen,Sun1, Diaz,Fogarty, Connor, Teittinen1}.

-Quite recently an interesting question has been raised whether there exists a classical counterpart of quantum speed limit \cite{Shanahan,Okuyama}.
-Consider the $\hbar\rightarrow 0$ limit of the bound (\ref{a1}).
+Quite recently an interesting question has been raised \cite{Shanahan,Okuyama} whether there exists a classical counterpart of quantum speed limit.
+It has been further analyzed from various points of view in a number of subsequent papers \cite{Shiraishi, Funo, Vo, Wu2, Nicholson}.

+Consider the $\hbar\rightarrow 0$ limit of the bound \eqref{a1}.
 Typically, both the excitation energy and its dispersion behave as $O(1)$ with $\hbar\rightarrow 0$.
 In fact, denoting generically the "principal" quantum number by $n$ one finds that energy level has an expansion of the form $a_0(n\hbar)+a_1(n\hbar)\hbar+a_2(n\hbar)\hbar^2+\ldots$.
 By correspondence principle the classical limit is obtained letting $\hbar\rightarrow 0$, $n\rightarrow \infty$, $n\hbar=O(1)$.
-Therefore, the right hand side of eq.~(\ref{a1}) vanishes in this limit.
+Therefore, the right hand side of eq.~\eqref{a1} vanishes in this limit.
 This is quite reasonable.
 Consider the quantum pure states which saturate the Heisenberg uncertainty principle.
 The $\hbar\rightarrow 0$ limit yields the pure classical state $\rho_0$ with delta-like probability distribution.
 Clearly, the overlap between $\rho$ and $\rho_t$ vanishes for any $t\neq 0$ (except some "static" states).
 However, the question becomes more subtle if mixed states are taken into account.

 In what follows we consider the Mandelstam-Tamm bound (the Margolus-Levitin one seems to be less interesting in the classical limit \cite{Okuyama}).
 It follows from the following inequality